SpockBauru/ProbeGridAndCut/README.md

 **Warning:** Work only with objects containing colliders.

-There are two methods here: "Cut inside objects" and "Cut far from objects.

-For both methods, you can set the size of the ray (yellow line) on the field "ray test size".

 ### Cut probes inside objects
 This method is designed to delete probes that are inside objects.
-It will test 5 axis of each Light Probes: Up, Left, Right, Forward and Backward
+It will test 5 axis of each Light Probes: Up, Left, Right, Forward and Backward.
+The "down" axis is not tested because it is common objects that don't have one side, such as trees.

 If all rays intercept the same object, it means that the probe is inside it and will be removed.

-Note: The "down" axis is not tested because it is common practice to have objects that have no bottom, such as trees.

 ### Cut probes far from objects
 This method is designed to delete probes that are far away from any object.
 Normally these probes don't contain any relevant light information, but use with care in places that have a high usage spotlights.

-When you click the button, all 6 axis will be tested on each Light Probe: Up, Down, Left, Right, Forward and Backward

-If any ray intercepts an object, the probe will be cut.
+When you click the button, all 6 axis will be tested on each Light Probe.
+If none of these rays intercept an object, the probe will be cut.

+## Make All Colliders
+If you are used with the tool and know how to configure it, this button makes all operations above at once!
+Just make sure that you know what are you doing.

+# Cut based on Baked Light
+In order to work, your probes need to be baked already: Window -> Rendering -> Lighting -> Generate Lighting.
+This option will test the probe with those around.
+It will be cut if the color baked in the probe is not different enough.

+When using this option, a windows pop up will appear asking if you want to bake the lighting before cut the probes:

+-	Normal Bake: The regular Generate Lighting.
+-	Simple Bake: Fast baking with reduced quality.
+</br>WARNING: This option will destroy your lightmaps!
+-	Just Cut: Cut the probes with the current baking.

 # Make Everything
 If you are used with the tool and know how to configure it, this button makes all operations above at once!
-Just make sure that you know what are you doing.
+Just make sure that you know what you are doing.

-# The Dangerous Button
+# DANGER ZONE
 This option open **The Dangerous Button**.
 This button will use the option "Make Everything" for all ProbeGridAndCut scripts placed in the scene!
 You must be really careful on this one!

 # Limitations
 ProbeGridAndCut is not designed to work with a huge number of Light Probes at once covering a vast area.
 It is designed to be placed various times in a scene, with relatively small grids (less than 10,000 probes).
 If you want to place something like 100,000 probes at once, please consider professional tool, such as "Magic Light Probes", "AutoProbe" or "Automatic Light Probe Generator"

 Cutting probes relies on raycast, which only works on object that have a collider.
 If the object doesn’t have a collider, it will not be tested for the cut.

+# Compatibility
+I made an effort to make this tool compatible with most versions of Unity possi-ble, from Unity 5.6 to the present.
+ProbeGridAndCut is independent of the rendering pipeline and platform in use.
+In the Demo scene, you may have to convert the material to URP or HDRP using Unity's Render Pipieline Converter (or just delete the DemoScene folder).

+# Ending notes
+This tool was entirely made on my free time.
+If you want to support me, please make an awesome asset compatible with URP and publish for free to the community!

+# Changelog
+v2.0:
+-	New Feature: Cut probes by Light Difference.
+-	New Feature: Disable Yellow Lines.
+-	New Feature: Count all probes from opened scenes.
+-	New Feature: Added progress bar.
+-	UI redesign, now with foldouts.
+-	Cut probes now follow the group orientation.
+-	Complete code overhaul: performance was improved.
+-	Fixed a bug related to cut inside objects when there are other objects nearby.
+-	Compatibility with Unity 2023

+v1.1:
+-	Fixed a bug that happens when you rotate the light probe group.
+-	Improved Gizmodo scaling.
+-	Improved precision.
+-	Improved documentation.

+v1.0:
+-	First release.